c-walls/Cajun-French-Machine-Translation/README.md

 ### **Note - My inference endpoint shuts down after 15 minutes of disuse making the translation model inaccessible.
 Will fix this tonight by setting-up a trigger to restart the endpoint when the app launches.

 This prototype showcases the basic translation functionality that could be further developed.
 Translations are produced by the custom NLLB-200 model trained on the corpus compiled for this project.
 The learning path interface serves only as a mock-up of potential functionality.
 Lastly, the chatbot is currently powered by Zepher-7B, which is much smaller than the frontier models typically used for this kind of task, as a result, it is not nearly as effective as those larger models for facilitating learning-centric interactions.

+If you have trouble accessing or using the interface above, then use this [GOOGLE COLAB NOTEBOOK](https://colab.research.google.com/drive/1raMg-TpSXWfhNMLUl8XIkanC7wcEFQW6?usp=sharing) as an even simpler way to run inference on the model and test it's translation abilities.